danielcdo/End-to-End-ML-Project/README.md

 Possible questions to be asked:
 - choice the 'correct' problem'.
 Is it feasiable?
 Can it be done in a short period of time?
 - minimum features required: videos attributes and a label.
 Are the features valuable?
-- simple search query that contain - machine, learning, kaggle, data science.
-Would be th
+- simple search query that contain - machine, learning, kaggle, and data science.
+Would be the sufficient to predict to recommend new videos with a high prediction score?

+# Project in a nutshell

+1. Problem well defined
+ - Streamline the time to select a video to watch using key words.